Test At Least Twice a Year

 Instructions on how to check and test your carbon monoxide detector can be found in the manufacturer’s guide.
 It’s also worth noting that these alarms have a limited lifetime, so you’ll want to make sure you know its expiration date well before the time arrives.

-If you haven’t done it already, now is a great time to take a wander around your home and ensure that your smoke detectors are:
+If you haven’t already, now would be a great time to explore your home and ensure your smoke detectors are:

 - Still up and running